FMSoftCN/hybridos/docs/design/hybridos-hibus.md

 ```
 [system]
 library_path=/home/projects/hibusdaemon/lib     // path of library
 lib=wifi                                        // name of library, libwifi.so
 scan_time=30                                    // interval of scan time. unit: second
 signal_time=10                                  // inervval of check signal strength. unit: second

 [procedure]
-for_host=localhost                              // NULL for all hosts
+for_host=localhost                              // empty for all hosts
-for_app=cn.fmsoft.hybridos.appagent				// NULL for all applications
+for_app=cn.fmsoft.hybridos.appagent             // empty for all applications

 [event]
-for_host=localhost								// NULL for all hosts
+for_host=localhost                              // empty for all hosts
-for_app=cn.fmsoft.hybridos.appagent				// NULL for all applications
+for_app=cn.fmsoft.hybridos.appagent             // empty for all applications
 ```